-5a, 6a, and 8a were analyzed until prolonged reaction times, in order to obtain also the reduction of the carbonyl group.
+Biotransformation of α , β -unsaturated carbonyls occurred with carbonyl reduction by endogenous CR as side-reaction.
+Thus, the biotransformations of substrates 4a, 5a, 6a, and 8a were analyzed until prolonged reaction times, in order to obtain also the reduction of the carbonyl group.
 In all cases we observed a prevailing OYE activity in the first hours of reaction, while at longer times the carbonyl reductase activity led to the formation of the saturated alcohols (Figure 5).
 More in detail, using 4a as substrate, it was possible to quantitatively recover 4b after 2 hours of reaction.
 Later (144 h), the endogenous carbonyl reductase(s) led to the formation of 4c, with high yield (97%).
-The same behavior was observed with substrate 8a: at short reaction times (2 h) the OYE product (R)-8b was almost (99%) the only chemical species present, whereas a 1/10 ratio between 8b and 8c was observed after 168 h; the stereochemical analysis of 8c showed that the ratio (1S,2R)-8c/ (1R,2R)-8c was 70/30.
-The bioreduction of 6a, that is a less reactive substrate, proceeded with the concomitant formation of 6b and 6c; 6b was obtained with high enantioselectivity (e.e. > 98%).
-The saturated alcohol (6c) was the minor product during the first hours of reaction and became the sole product after 120 h; 6c was produced with a syn/anti composition of 75/25.
+The same behavior was observed with substrate 8a: at short reaction times (2 h) the OYE product (R)-8b was almost (99%) the only chemical species present, whereas a 1/10 ratio between 8b and 8c was observed after 168 h; the stereochemical analysis of 8c showed that the ratio (1S,2R)-8c/(1R,2R)-8c was 77/23.
+The bioreduction of 6a, that is a less reactive substrate, proceeded with the concomitant formation of 6b and 6c; 6b was obtained with high enantioselectivity (e.e.> 98%).
+The saturated alcohol (6c) was the minor product during the first hours of reaction and became the sole product after 120h; 6c was produced with a syn/anti composition of 75/25.
 In the case of 5a, bioreductions proceeded faster: the saturated ketone 5b was produced at 95% molar conversion after 1 h while 5c reached 95% after 48 h of biotransformation.

 Overall, our whole-cells system, compared to the use of purified enzymes, showed a peculiar synthetic advantage: with a unique biocatalyst, tuning the reaction time, it is possible to have access to different molecules, with high yields, starting from a single substrate.
+Analysis of the OYEs three-dimensional structure predicted through comparative modeling.